AER-RC/LNFL/README.md

 # LNFL Docker Image

-If users would like to bypass having to setup and build LNFL on their own and have [Docker](https://www.docker.com/) installed on their system, they can use the Docker image for LNFL that the AER-RC group has made [publicly available](https://hub.docker.com/repository/docker/aerradclim/lnfl).
+If users would like to bypass having to setup and build LNFL on their own and have [Docker](https://www.docker.com/) installed on their system, they can use the Docker Hub image for LNFL that the AER-RC group has made [publicly available](https://hub.docker.com/repository/docker/aerradclim/lnfl).
 To run an LNFL container with the image:

 ```
 % docker pull aerradclim/lnfl
 % docker run --name lnfl --rm -v ~/Work/RC/TAPE5_2000-3250:/LNFL/TAPE5 -v ~/Work/RC/LNFL_output:/LNFL/LNFL_Out aerradclim/lnfl
 ```

 Not all of the arguments in the previous code snippet are required.
 A simple `docker run aerradclim/lnfl` will suffice, but the user would not be providing any inputs or getting any outputs.
 Consequently, there are two "volume mounts" -- one for the only LNFL input ([the TAPE5](#TAPE5)), and one for the [outputs](#output).
 The former is a single file, and the latter is a directory.
 In volume mounts, the path on the left side of the `:` is with respect to the "host" (i.e., the local machine of the user), and the path to the right of the `:` is the path inside the container.
 LNFL users should alter their host paths accordingly.
-BOTH VOLUME MOUNTS ARE NECESSARY.
+Host paths should be absolute and not relative.
+The output directory should already exist on the host, otherwise it will be written as root and the files underneath it will only be accessible by root.
+BOTH VOLUME MOUNTS ARE NECESSARY TO RUN THE MODEL AND RETRIEVE ITS OUTPUT.

 The following are optional container arguments: